 The terms MBH and MBL refer to the monthly own-record benefit amounts of the high earner and the low earner, respectively.
 MBS refers to the low earner's monthly spousal benefit amount.
 (If the PIAL is 0, the MBL is 0; likewise for the PIAS and the MBS.)
 MBT refers to the low earner's total benefit, the sum of MBL and MBS.
 The benefit terms MBH, MBL, MBS, and MBT are expressed as percentages of the PIAH.

 If the low earner is entitled to any spousal benefit, her full benefit is the sum of the PIAL and the PIAS; that sum always equals 50 percent of the PIAH.
 The total monthly benefit, MBT, equals the full benefit only if the low earner claims both entitlements at FRAL.

 An important constraint on the CAS is deeming.
-If the low earner is entitled to both own-record and spousal benefits (that is, both the PIAL and the PIAS are greater than 0), then both may need to be claimed at the same time.
+If the low earner is entitled to both own-record and spousal benefits (that is, both the PIAL and the PIAS are greater than 0), then both need to be claimed at the same time.
 In other words, upon claiming one benefit, the low earner is deemed to be claiming the other benefit as well.
-There is one exception: If the low earner claims her own-record benefit before the high earner claims his, she will not be able to claim the spousal benefit simultaneously.
-Only when the high earner claims his own-record benefit can the low earner claim the spousal benefit.
-She need not claim the spousal benefit at that time, but if she has reached her FRA, there is no advantage to further delay.
-To summarize, the CAS is either the same as the CAL or, if the low earner claims her own-record benefit before the high earner does, it may be older than the CAL.6
+However, if the low earner claims her own-record benefit before the high earner claims his, she will not be able to claim the spousal benefit simultaneously.
+When the high earner does claim his own-record benefit, the low earner will be deemed to have claimed the spousal benefit at that time.
+To summarize, the CAS is either the same as the CAL or, if the low earner claims her own-record benefit before the high earner does, it is the same as β.6

 Claiming-Age Combinations, Entitlement Classes, and Spousal-Benefit Claiming Contingencies